kostadindev/Threat-Explorer/DEPLOY.md

 - Check that frontend was built: `docker build` should show "frontend-builder" stage
 - Verify static files are mounted in `backend/main.py`
 - Check logs for frontend path errors

-### MCP not working
-- MCP server files are included but may need to be run separately
-- Check `backend/mcp/database_server.py` for MCP server implementation

 ## Updating the App